ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 In many organizations, Tags may be required in order for Resource Groups to be created.
 The Guardrails setup uses a file called `tags.json` to create tags for the Resource Group (only).

-The only default tag is:
+The only default and required tags are:

     {

-        "Name":"Solution",

-        "Value": "Guardrails Accelerator"
+        "Solution":"Guardrails Accelerator",
+        "ReleaseVersion": "1.0.4",
+        "ReleaseDate": "2022/09/01"
     }

 Add tags as required per your policies in a json array format.
+Please do not delete the default required tags

 ## Deployment